Utah-CS3550-Fall-2023/assignments/hw6.md

 You should now see it print the words "Say hi to" followed by a JavaScript object definition.
 This object definition is how jQuery-wrapped elements print.
 You can usually expand the `0` field to see the underlying element being wrapped.

-Run the server again and visit a page.
-Check that you again see the text "Hello" appear.
 If it does not, get help.

 Commit all changes and push to Github.
 You should now pass the autotester.
 If you do, you are done with Phase 1.

 Phase 2: Sorting and filtering
 ------------------------------